Why are we changing our Learning Management System?

 What are the principles and how will we use them?

-Our Learning Charter outlines the teaching and learning approaches we’ve committed to as a campus community.
+Our Learning Charter outlines the teaching and learning approaches we've committed to as a campus community.
 The 8 principles are research supported characteristics of effective digital learning spaces that prepare students for work and life, and they are aligned to our charter.
-We’ll use the principles to help consider the various LMS options and pick the best one for USask.
-Of the 8, our instructor survey told us ease of use and accessibility are the two most important principles for USask instructors.
-As a result, instructors will have the winter term to try different systems and give feedback about their ease of use and accessibility.
+We used the 8 principles to help us select Canvas, and they will help us consider how to support faculty in using it to improve the student learning experience.
+Of the 8, our instructor survey told us that ease of use and accessibility are the two most important principles for USask instructors.

 Learning must be found easily at any time, and all learners and teachers have equitable access, regardless of culture, language, ability etc.